Biology

 An examination of current concepts of embryonic development, with an emphasis on experimental design.
 Topics include cell fate specification, morphogenetic movements, cell signaling, differential gene expression and regulation, organogenesis, and the evolutionary context of model systems.
 Project-oriented laboratory work emphasizes experimental methods.
 Lectures and three hours of laboratory per week.

 An examination of animal function, from the cellular to the organismal level.
 The underlying concepts are emphasized, as are the experimental data that support current understanding of animal function.
 Topics include the nervous system, hormones, respiration, circulation, osmoregulation, digestion, and thermoregulation.
 Labs are short, student-designed projects involving a variety of instrumentation.
 Lectures and four hours of laboratory work per week.
+This course originates in Biology and is crosslisted with: Neuroscience.
+(Same as: NEUR 2214)

 Examines one of the most breathtaking ideas in the history of science -- that all life on this planet descended from a common ancestor.
 An understanding of evolution illuminates every subject in biology, from molecular biology to ecology.
 Provides a broad overview of evolutionary ideas, including the modern theory of evolution by natural selection, evolution of sexual reproduction, patterns of speciation and macro-evolutionary change, evolution of sexual dimorphisms, selfish genetic elements, and kin selection.
 Laboratory sessions are devoted to semester-long, independent research projects.